 Distribution: Occurring east of the Cascades crest in northeastern Washington; southeastern British Columbia to northeastern Washington, east to Idaho and Montana.

-Habitat: Open hillsides and forest openings, moderate to fairly high elevations in the mountains.
+Habitat: Open hillsides and forest openings, from to fairly high elevations in the mountains.

 Conservation Status: Not of concern